zapata-engineering/orquestra-opt/README.md

 # orquestra-python-template
-This is a tempalte repository for Orquestra Python projects.
+This is a template repository for Orquestra Python projects.

 After creating repository from this template, make sure to follow the steps below: